mongodb/specifications/source/retryable-reads/retryable-reads.rst

    ``operationTime`` would be advanced and the next read would include a larger ``readConcern.afterClusterTime``.

-A driver resends the same wire protocol message would not exhibit the above characteristics.
+A driver that resends the same wire protocol message would not exhibit the above characteristics.
 Thus, in order to avoid this behavioral difference and not violate the rules about gossiping ``$clusterTime``, drivers MUST not resend the same wire protocol message.